wp-plugins/sharepress/readme.txt

 == Installation ==

 1. Get the plugin-in.
+Download it manually or install through the 'Plugins' menu in WordPress.

-1. Extract the plugin into your `wp-content/plugins` folder.
+1. If you downloaded the plugin as a zip file, extract the plugin into your `wp-content/plugins` folder.
 This should create within the plugins folder another folder named `sharepress`.
 If it does not create this folder, you must create the folder yourself, and put the plugin files in it.
 Sharepress will not work unless it resides in a folder named `sharepress`.

 1. Activate the plugin through the 'Plugins' menu in WordPress.

-1. Configure Sharepress.
+1. Configure through the 'Sharepress' item on the 'Settings' menu.
 Instructions in the application will help you to create your own Facebook Application (required).

 Post questions about installation and usage [in the forum](http://wordpress.org/tags/sharepress?forum_id=10#postform).